techidaily/site-smart-video-editing/source/_posts/new-in-2024-free-from-watermarks-the-best-video-joining-software.md

 If you are too lazy to get high-quality results using popular video editors, like Filmora, try Photos App.
 It is a built-in program that usually opens your images on Windows 10, but you can also use it for merging your videos.
 And guess what?
 Since it comes within the system, all the features, although limited, are absolutely free.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://extra-skills.techidaily.com/new-polaroid-xs-100i-action-camera-review/"><u>[New] Polaroid XS 100I Action Camera Review</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/new-videos-that-stand-out-the-perfect-size-for-insta/"><u>[New] Videos That Stand Out  The Perfect Size for Insta</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-2024-approved-7-energizing-youtube-exercise-challenges-for-viewers-participation/"><u>[Updated] 2024 Approved  7 Energizing YouTube Exercise Challenges for Viewers' Participation</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-top-tricks-in-sports-video-production/"><u>[Updated] Top Tricks in Sports Video Production</u></a></li>
-<li><a href="https://extra-support.techidaily.com/2024-approved-livestreaming-hacks-every-broadcaster-should-know/"><u>2024 Approved  Livestreaming Hacks Every Broadcaster Should Know</u></a></li>
-<li><a href="https://youtube-stream.techidaily.com/2024-approved-simplified-yt-prompts-with-eco-friendly-techniques/"><u>2024 Approved  Simplified YT Prompts with Eco-Friendly Techniques</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/2024-approved-minitool-movie-maker-vs-the-competition-a-comprehensive-review/"><u>2024 Approved Minitool Movie Maker Vs. The Competition A Comprehensive Review</u></a></li>
-<li><a href="https://phone-solutions.techidaily.com/cant-view-hevc-h265-content-on-motorola-by-aiseesoft-video-converter-play-hevc-video-on-android/"><u>Can’t view HEVC H.265 content on Motorola</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/how-to-unbrick-a-dead-lava-blaze-2-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>How To Unbrick a Dead Lava Blaze 2 | Dr.fone</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/in-2024-using-compressor-in-fcpx-tips-tricks-and-best-practices/"><u>In 2024, Using Compressor in FCPX Tips, Tricks, and Best Practices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-designing-attention-grabbing-linkedin-video-thumbnails-made-easy/"><u>New 2024 Approved Designing Attention-Grabbing LinkedIn Video Thumbnails Made Easy</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-get-noticed-on-social-media-the-importance-of-proper-video-resizing/"><u>New 2024 Approved Get Noticed on Social Media The Importance of Proper Video Resizing</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-2024-approved-unleash-your-creativity-top-phone-apps-for-animated-text-in-videos/"><u>New 2024 Approved Unleash Your Creativity Top Phone Apps for Animated Text in Videos</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-get-noticed-10-exceptional-music-video-makers-for-emerging-artists-for-2024/"><u>New Get Noticed 10 Exceptional Music Video Makers for Emerging Artists for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-get-ready-for-a-close-up-how-to-use-vlcs-slow-motion-effect-for-2024/"><u>New Get Ready for a Close-Up How to Use VLCs Slow Motion Effect for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-grab-filmora-13-editor-for-free-no-watermark-no-cost-for-2024/"><u>New Grab Filmora 13 Editor for Free No Watermark, No Cost for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-adding-sound-effects-can-make-your-video-more-interesting-and-adorable-setting-the-frequency-of-audio-with-on-screen-visuals-will-invoke-the-vie/"><u>New In 2024, Adding Sound Effects Can Make Your Video More Interesting and Adorable.
-Setting the Frequency of Audio with On-Screen Visuals Will Invoke the Viewers Emotions and Attach Them to the Scene</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-free-video-trimming-and-merging-tools-for-beginners-2023-update/"><u>New In 2024, Free Video Trimming and Merging Tools for Beginners (2023 Update)</u></a></li>
-<li><a href="https://ai-video-apps.techidaily.com/new-in-2024-make-your-memories-shine-a-final-cut-pro-slideshow-creation-guide/"><u>New In 2024, Make Your Memories Shine A Final Cut Pro Slideshow Creation Guide</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-in-2024-stop-motion-made-easy-the-best-online-tools-free-and-paid/"><u>New In 2024, Stop Motion Made Easy The Best Online Tools Free & Paid</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-maximize-storage-a-step-by-step-guide-to-clearing-space-for-fcpx-for-2024/"><u>New Maximize Storage A Step-by-Step Guide to Clearing Space for FCPX for 2024</u></a></li>
-<li><a href="https://activate-lock.techidaily.com/new-multiple-ways-how-to-remove-icloud-activation-lock-on-your-iphone-15-pro-max-by-drfone-ios/"><u>New Multiple Ways How To Remove iCloud Activation Lock On your iPhone 15 Pro Max</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/1714203934696-new-quick-tips-on-recording-voice-over-with-final-cut-pro-for-2024/"><u>New Quick Tips on Recording Voice Over with Final Cut Pro for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-smooth-moves-5-best-free-video-stabilizers-for-android-devices/"><u>New Smooth Moves 5 Best Free Video Stabilizers for Android Devices</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/new-the-sound-of-silence-expert-advice-on-noise-reduction-in-final-cut-pro-x/"><u>New The Sound of Silence Expert Advice on Noise Reduction in Final Cut Pro X</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/the-ultimate-guide-to-free-online-video-stabilization-software-for-2024/"><u>The Ultimate Guide to Free Online Video Stabilization Software for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-bring-your-videos-to-life-a-step-by-step-guide-to-the-ken-burns-effect-in-final-cut-pro/"><u>Updated 2024 Approved Bring Your Videos to Life A Step-by-Step Guide to the Ken Burns Effect in Final Cut Pro</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-free-avi-video-concatenators-top-10-tools-for-smooth-joining/"><u>Updated 2024 Approved Free AVI Video Concatenators Top 10 Tools for Smooth Joining</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-from-flat-to-fabulous-best-tools-for-converting-videos-to-vr/"><u>Updated 2024 Approved From Flat to Fabulous Best Tools for Converting Videos to VR</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-get-steady-the-best-free-video-stabilization-software-ultimate-guide/"><u>Updated 2024 Approved Get Steady The Best Free Video Stabilization Software Ultimate Guide</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-here-is-a-review-of-the-best-security-camera-software-and-every-single-one-has-a-free-option-technique-questions-are-answered-as-well./"><u>Updated 2024 Approved Here Is a Review of the Best Security Camera Software, and Every Single One Has a Free Option.
-Technique Questions Are Answered as Well</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-picture-perfect-5-valuable-insights-into-16x9-aspect-ratio-calculators/"><u>Updated 2024 Approved Picture Perfect 5 Valuable Insights Into 16X9 Aspect Ratio Calculators</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-top-rated-free-video-storage-sites-for-online-sharing/"><u>Updated 2024 Approved Top-Rated Free Video Storage Sites for Online Sharing</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-unleash-your-creativity-the-top-ipad-video-editing-apps/"><u>Updated 2024 Approved Unleash Your Creativity The Top iPad Video Editing Apps</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-2024-approved-unlock-fcpx-best-online-courses-tutorials-and-websites/"><u>Updated 2024 Approved Unlock FCPX Best Online Courses, Tutorials, and Websites</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-create-stunning-video-invites-for-free-best-tools-for-2024/"><u>Updated Create Stunning Video Invites for Free Best Tools for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-dont-make-these-mistakes-tips-for-converting-mp3-to-mp4-successfully-for-2024/"><u>Updated Dont Make These Mistakes Tips for Converting MP3 to MP4 Successfully for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-elevate-your-brand-20-professional-adobe-premiere-title-templates-free-to-download-for-2024/"><u>Updated Elevate Your Brand 20 Professional Adobe Premiere Title Templates Free to Download for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-if-you-are-looking-for-a-free-video-trimmer-to-trim-video-for-free-without-watermark-check-this-article-you-can-definitely-find-the-one-for-your-nee/"><u>Updated If You Are Looking for a Free Video Trimmer to Trim Video for Free without Watermark, Check This Article.
-You Can Definitely Find the One for Your Need for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-s-most-popular-free-4k-video-editors-for-creators/"><u>Updated In 2024, S Most Popular Free 4K Video Editors for Creators</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-in-2024-unlocking-the-power-of-titles-in-final-cut-pro-x-2023-update/"><u>Updated In 2024, Unlocking the Power of Titles in Final Cut Pro X 2023 Update</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-move-over-wmm-discover-the-best-free-and-paid-video-editors-for-2024/"><u>Updated Move Over WMM Discover the Best Free and Paid Video Editors for 2024</u></a></li>
-<li><a href="https://smart-video-editing.techidaily.com/updated-transform-your-photos-into-a-beautiful-video-2023-tutorial-for-2024/"><u>Updated Transform Your Photos Into a Beautiful Video 2023 Tutorial for 2024</u></a></li>
-<li><a href="https://ai-voice-clone.techidaily.com/updated-what-is-ai-influencer-in-2024/"><u>Updated What Is AI Influencer, In 2024</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"